-The Kentucky Transportation Cabinet (KYTC) statewide transportation planning process is accomplished through a cooperative program with the KYTC Central Planning Office, the 12 Highway District Offices (HDOs), 15 ADDS, and 9 Metropolitan Planning Organizations (MPOs).
-The ADDs and MPOs are responsible mainly for the analysis of data and transportation systems, identification and evaluation of needs in their planning area, the coordination of public input for the STIP, and the subsequent evaluation and prioritizing of identified needs in the KYTC CHAF Database for possible inclusion in the KYTC Six-Year Highway Plan.
+The Kentucky Transportation Cabinet's (KYTC) statewide transportation planning process is accomplished through a cooperative program with the KYTC Central Planning Office, the 12 Highway District Offices (HDOs), 15 ADDs, and 10 Metropolitan Planning Organizations (MPOs).
+The ADDs and MPOs are responsible mainly for the analysis of data and transportation systems, identification and evaluation of needs in their planning area, the coordination of public input for the STIP and the subsequent evaluation and prioritizing of identified needs in the KYTC Unscheduled Projects List (UPL) during the SHIFT process for possible inclusion into the KYTC Highway Plan.
+KYTC Policies and Procedures for the Regional Transportation

-KYTC Policies and Procedures for the Regional Transportation Program outlines the policies and guidelines for the program within and in relation to the designated ADD of the Commonwealth of Kentucky.
-State Legislation was enacted in 1972 creating the ADDs by law in Chapter 147A of the Kentucky Revised Statutes (KRS.
-The KYTC has historically administered major comprehensive transportation programs at the urban, metropolitan, and statewide levels.
-The creation of the ADD pursuant to federal legislation established an effective link for the development of a comprehensive transportation program utilizing local, regional, and statewide agencies.
+Program outlines the policies and guidelines for the program within and in relation to the designated ADD, in the Commonwealth of Kentucky.
+State legislation was enacted in 1972 creating the ADDs by law in Chapter 147A of the Kentucky Revised Statutes (KRS).
+The KYTC has historically administered major comprehensive transportation programs at the urban, rural, metropolitan and statewide levels.
+The creation of the ADDs pursuant to federal legislation established an effective link for the development of a comprehensive transportation program utilizing local, regional, and statewide agencies.

-The ADD primarily conducts activities in support of transportation planning for the rural areas of the Commonwealth and our MPO partners are responsible for activities in the nine urbanized areas.
-The ADDs are concerned with all modes of transportation including: air, water, rail, highway, transit, pedestrian and bicycle.
-The jurisdiction of the regional program is not necessarily limited within the boundaries of the ADD making it necessary to include coordination between the MPO and our partners in the HDO.
+The ADD primarily conducts activities in support of transportation planning for the rural areas of the Commonwealth, and our MPO partners are responsible for activities in the ten urbanized areas.
+The ADDs are concerned with all modes of transportation including: air, water, rail, highway, transit, pedestrian, and bicycle.
+The jurisdiction of the regional program is not necessarily limited within the boundaries of the ADD, making it necessary to include coordination between our MPO and HDO partners.

-1.2 Map of ADD, HDO, MPO Boundaries
+1.1 Map of ADD, HDO, MPO Boundaries

-1.3 Purpose of Public Involvement Plan
+1.2 Purpose of Public Involvement Plan

 The purpose of the Lincoln Trail ADD Public Involvement Plan is to describe actions the Regional Transportation and Highway Safety Committee (RTC) shall take to provide opportunities for the public to be involved in the statewide transportation planning process.
-It serves as a guide for the ADD to follow in the planning public involvement opportunities.
-True public involvement is central to good decisions making.
+It serves as a guide for the ADD to follow in the planning of public involvement opportunities.
+True public involvement is central to good decision making.
 Without meaningful public involvement, there is a risk of making less than optimal decisions.
 With it, there can be a lasting contribution to the regional well-being of our neighborhoods, towns, cities, and counties.
-The best policy decisions by government are made in context of public participation.
+The best policy decisions by the government are made in the context of public participation.

 The goal of the public involvement plan will be to broaden the public input process in an effort to reach more sectors of the public.
 Public awareness is a very important element in gaining public input.
 Emphasizing the importance of communicating and coordinating with other agencies and interests is also vital to the public involvement process.
-Ultimately, public involvement enhances the ability to implement transportation solutions that improve safety and efficiency, protect natural and human environments, an contribute to community vitality.
+Ultimately, public involvement enhances the ability to implement transportation solutions that improve safety and efficiency, protect natural and human environments, and contribute to community vitality.